AlexSchuy/2020-08-27-usatlas-recast-tutorial/setup.md

   * register it with VOMS,
   * convert it to a .pem file, and
   * upload it to lxplus.
-This may take some time if it is your first time, but it is time well spenty.
+This may take some time if it is your first time, but it is time well spent.

 {% include links.md %}